2430 S. Swan Road

 The Tucson Station was established on July 1, 1924 with two inspectors.
 Personnel levels were increased to six inspectors on July 1, 1926 when the Sector Headquarters moved from Nogales to Tucson.

 Tucson was originally established as a support station until it acquired 27 miles of international boundary in 1954 and 40 additional miles in 1977.

 As of December 2014, the Tucson Station is the largest Border Patrol station.

 Area of Responsibility

 The Tucson Station is a very unique station.
-It is considered a linewatch station, responsible to patrol the border east and west of Sasabe, Arizona.
+It is considered a linewatch station, patrolling the border east and west of Sasabe, Arizona, and responsible for 23.8 miles of border.
 Because it is located 68 miles north of the international border, it is also considered an interior station with responsibility for the vast majority of Pima County.